Chapter 18. Execution

 18.3.
 Output Tab

 This tab is used to display the output from running tests.
-The output can be saved to a file or cleared by means of the popup menu displayed when you right-click in the window.
+The output can be selected and copied by means of the popup menu displayed when you right-click in the window.
+The output is enriched to style test names as headings to aid with identification of individual test output and test result informational messages are highlighted in different colors.

 18.4.
 Summary Tab